 and stippled some more.

-Remember this quilt post?
-I finally finished piecing the "Wild Thing" quilt top. (pattern from Camille of Thimble Blossoms) It too was basted, but not stippled.
+this quilt post?
+I finally finished piecing the "Wild Thing" quilt top. (pattern from Camille of

 Below: Craft Hope dish cloths in the making.